 Throughout its journey in Virginia, the New River flows through spectacular, untamed mountain scenery complete with craggy rock cliffs and magnificent gorges.
 Thus, the New River provides plenty of excitement for whitewater enthusiasts, with several major Class II – III rapids.
 There is also an abundance of flatwater to please motorboaters and canoeists.

 Fishing is not to be missed in on the New River.
 Simply stated, the New rivals the James and Rappahannock rivers as one of the best fishing rivers in Virginia.
-It supports outstanding populations of just about every major freshwater game fish in the state: Smallmouth Bass, Spotted Bass, Largemouth Bass, Rock Bass, Striped Bass, white bass, Hybrid Striped Bass, Muskellunge, Walleye, Black Crappie, Channel Catfish, Flathead Catfish, Yellow Perch, Redbreast Sunfish, and Bluegill.
-State records that have been caught from in the New River include Muskellunge (45 lbs.
+It supports outstanding populations of just about every major freshwater game fish in the state: Smallmouth Bass, Spotted Bass, Largemouth Bass, Rock Bass, Striped Bass, Hybrid Striped Bass, Muskellunge, Walleye, Black Crappie, Channel Catfish, Flathead Catfish, Yellow Perch, Redbreast Sunfish, and Bluegill.
+State records caught from the New River include Muskellunge (45 lbs.
 8 oz.), caught June 1, 2007, Smallmouth Bass (8 lbs.
 1 oz.), caught March 12, 2003, and Walleye (15 pounds, 15 ounces), caught December 15, 2000.
-Claytor Lake, a mainstem New River reservoir, yielded the state record Spotted Bass (4 pounds, 10 ounces), caught December 17, 2017 and the state record Hybrid Striped Bass (15 pounds, 13 ounces), caught March 16, 2016.
+Claytor Lake, a mainstem New River reservoir, yielded the state record Spotted Bass (4 pounds, 12 ounces), caught January 1, 2020, and the state record Hybrid Striped Bass (15 pounds, 13 ounces), caught March 16, 2016.
 The New River is likely to yield new state record fish in the future.

 Fast water and big rock outcroppings are a feature of the New River, spelling perfect habitat for big Smallmouth Bass and Flathead Catfish.
 Pull your canoe up on an island and fish with jigs or spinner baits to hook some fine trophies.